 5. My page is translated--why isn’t the cache picking it up?

 Ensure that it really is fully translated by viewing the footer bar in edit mode 5.
 Also, make sure to wait 10 minutes after completing translations.

 6. Will Static Cache pick up changes in page layout or other non-translatable content?

 Yes.
 Once a string is fully translated and published in Smartling, its cached copy is automatically refreshed every 10 minutes, as long as the page is being accessed by end users, i.e., requests are hitting the page.

 7. Does Static Cache usage count as GDN requests for billing purposes?

 Yes.
 When a response is served from the cache, it’s counted as a GDN request in the same way as if Static Cache wasn’t there.

 Yes.
-If all translations on a page are either Published, Prepublished or Excluded, then the auto-refresh process will refresh the cache with the latest version of the page (approximately every 10 minutes for frequently accessed pages.
+If the string on a page is either Published, Prepublished or Excluded, then the auto-refresh process will refresh the cache with the latest version of the page (approximately every 10 minutes for frequently accessed pages.

 Yes, assuming it exists in the cached copy of the page.
 Excluded strings appear in the source language on GDN pages regardless of whether Static Cache is used.
 Other GDN rules can be used to hide them if required.

 10. Why is new content not appearing in the Awaiting Authorization queue when I browse Static Cache-managed URLs.